 The Savills IM Group has introduced certain diversity & inclusion objectives which include employee engagement scores on inclusion matters, completion of diversity & inclusion training, gender and (in the UK) ethnic minority representation.
-These will be measured and reported on annually from 2024.
+These are measured and reported on annually (from 2024).
 It is therefore expected that we can report further on these figures in the disclosure for year ended 31 December 2024.

-During 2023, the Savills IM Group will finalise and implement its Diversity and Inclusion strategic framework, which sets out the key components of the diversity and inclusion objectives of the Savills IM Group.
-As part of the implementation process, the Savills IM Group will formally adopt the following mission statement:
+During 2023, the Savills IM Group implemented its Diversity and Inclusion strategic framework, which sets out the key components of the diversity and inclusion objectives of the Savills IM Group.
+As part of the implementation process, the Savills IM Group formally adopted the following mission statement: